tea-shaped/self-disclosure-model/README.md

 Please refer to the README's in the multi-task and single-task directories for specific usage guidelines.

+## Data

+Our models were trained using data sets from previous works researching the within-corpora prediction of self-disclosure.
+They are being linked in the data folder for the reproducability of our model.

 ## Citation

 If you use one of our self-disclosure models in your work, please cite the following paper: